What is the most important information I should know about sirolimus?

 - have high cholesterol or triglycerides (fat in your blood)

 - are pregnant or are a female who can become pregnant.
-Sirolimus may harm your unborn baby.
+Sirolimus can harm your unborn baby.
 You should not become pregnant during treatment with sirolimus and for 12 weeks after ending treatment with sirolimus.
 In order to avoid pregnancy, a female who can get pregnant should use effective birth control during treatment and for 12 weeks after your final dose of sirolimus.
 Talk with your doctor about what birth control method is right for you during this time.
 Tell your doctor right away if you become pregnant or think you are pregnant during treatment with sirolimus or within 12 weeks after your final dose of sirolimus.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
 Using sirolimus with certain medicines may affect each other causing serious side effects.